xkxixnxgx/xkxixnxgx/README.md

 ### Hi guys 👋 I'm Yury Bor.
-I'm a Backend Python Developer.
+I'm Backend Python Developer.

 <!--
 **xkxixnxgx/xkxixnxgx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.